Well hey there. It’s been awhile.

 Cliniderm Soothing Cream, Drunk Elephant C-Firma Day Serum, Drunk Elephant T.L.C.
 Framboos Glycolic Night Serum

 My top two skincare products of the year are Drunk Elephant C-Firma Day Serum ($100 CAD) and Drunk Elephant T.L.C.
 Framboos Glycolic Night Serum ($112 CAD).
 I’d been extremely reluctant to spend a lot of money on skincare because I always had affordable staples that worked for me.
 Two things that I couldn’t seem to get right were Vitamin C serums and AHA/BHA serums.
 I have tried various options from Paula’s Choice, Timeless, Dr. Dennis Gross, Radiant Beauty, Mario Badescu, The Ordinary — none delivered any noticeable results and most broke me out and/or irritated my skin.
-I guess I felt the need to keep looking for something to address my hyper-pigmentation (acne-prone here, 👋🏼) and ongoing skin congestion.
+I guess I felt the need to keep looking for something to address my hyper-pigmentation (acne-prone here, 👋🏼) and ongoing skin congestion

 C-Firma faded hyper-pigmentation in record time – I had a particularly stubborn patch from a nasty breakout that faded significantly after a week.
 The Framboos serum eliminated a stubborn swathe of closed comedones from my forehead within a few uses.
-I purchased the full-sizes as soon as my minis ran out and have been thrilled with the results.

 Cliniderm was another great discovery for me this year.
-Though my sensitive skin can get oily throughout the day, I need a heavy duty moisturizer to prevent it from feeling dry and flaky.
+Though my sensitive skin can get oily throughout the day, I need a heavy duty moisturizer to prevent it from feeling tight and itchy.
 Cliniderm Soothing Cream for Face & Body ($20 CAD) fits the bill – this is a non-greasy, fragrance-free, ultra nourishing formula that finally allowed me to break free from Paula’s Choice (I still LOVE the Moisture Boost Hydrating Treatment Cream, but Cliniderm is a much better value and easily available in Canada).
 You can find the full line of Cliniderm products at Shoppers Drug Mart if you want to shop in-store.

 BEST IN MAKEUP